What is Multi-Factor Authentication (MFA)?

 New to MFA?

-- Students that are currently enrolled at UWM will be able to sign-up for MFA when they log into Office 365 or PAWS.
+- Students that are currently enrolled at UWM will be able to sign-up for MFA when they log into any UWM online application, such as Microsoft 365, PAWS or Canvas.

 - Here’s a look at how the enrollment process works: